tdongsi/tdongsi.github.io/source/_posts/Python/2016-01-27-python-post-1.markdown

         return "N"
 ```

-A probably better, more testable overloaded method would be something list this:
+A probably better, more testable function would be something like this.

 ``` python More desirable
 def is_current_year_544(given_date, my_today = datetime.date.today()):